Want to learn more about Fall Flowering Plants

 The orchid family is really big and there’s a great diversity among them.
 They have conquered most biotopes and have very different ecologies.
 Some of the species more commonly available in flower shops produce flowers that keep for a relatively long time compared to other flowering houseplants.
 It's important to note, however, that the flowering time is dictated by temperature and from species to species and cultivar to cultivar.

 Some of our recommended orchids are:

-Phalaenopsis - the moth orchids are common in flower shops and that’s because they’re rather easy to care for and grow flower spikes that usually keep from a week, or if you're lucky several weeks.
+Phalaenopsis - the moth orchids are common in flower shops and that’s because they’re rather easy to care for and grow individual flowers that usually keep from over a week, or if you're lucky several weeks and over a month or even more.
 To make them flower longer it’s important to give them a bright spot but avoid direct sunlight that might burn the plant.
 Room temperature, or a couple of degrees lower is best.
-Spots that are too cool might could potentially result in root rot and lost buds.
-The flowering time is also dictated by the specific cultivar.
+Sites that are too cool might potentially result in root rot and lost flower buds.
+The flowering time is also dictated by the specific cultivar to a high degree.

 Cymbidium - the different boat orchids have especially long lasting flowers if the plant is kept at lower temperatures around 50 - 64 F. They’re perfect for cooler rooms, a sun parlor or glass balcony.
 They do best if grown cooler in the winter and can tolerate a sheltered spot outdoors during the summer months.